Bankside Open Spaces Trust

 Bankside Open Spaces Trust (BOST) is a horticulture, gardening and management of urban open space charity, based in Bankside, the southern bank by the River Thames, Southwark, Central London, England.
-BOST services clients in London and supports and inspires people of local communities and organisations, among others Tate Modern community garden, to improve, create and enjoy the parks, gardens, green spaces, and, passive and active recreation areas.
+BOST works local communities and organisations in London, such as Tate Modern community garden, to improve, create and enjoy the parks, gardens, green spaces, and, passive and active recreation areas.

-The charity supports and services a broad and thriving network of parks, community managed green spaces and open spaces groups to carry out consultation, fundraise and oversee improvements.
-BOST has supported residents with choosing new play equipment, bespoke garden design and developing new areas, making accessible improvements and re-landscaping.
+The charity supports a network of parks, community managed green spaces and open spaces groups to carry out consultation, fundraise and oversee improvements.
+This includes help with choosing new play equipment, bespoke garden design and developing new areas, making accessible improvements and re-landscaping.

-BOST helps to initiate and run community gardening clubs, award small grants for local horticulture projects and both organises and hires out parks and open spaces for celebratory public and private events.
+BOST initiates and runs community gardening clubs, award small grants for local horticulture projects and organises hiring out parks and open spaces for celebratory public and private events.
 BOST has set up a community garden resource centre with a pond and encourages people to grow their own food - vegetables, herbs, fruit trees and bushes - through 'edible projects', utilising raised-bed gardening and planting.
 They also provide informal horticultural training, landscape maintenance, garden maintenance, grounds maintenance and gardening work experience in the local parks, gardens and open spaces.